 Generation 7

-Mary Bacon Adams was born on 9 Sep 1806 [Ref] in Griswold, CT.
-I am unable to locate a town record for her birth; her parents moved from Preston to Canterbury around the time of her birth.
+Mary Bacon Adams was born on 9 Sep 1806 [Ref] in Griswold, New London, Connecticut.
+I am unable to locate a town record for her birth; her parents moved from Preston to Canterbury around the time she was born.
 She was baptised on 26 Aug 1810 in the Congregational Church in Canterbury.
 [Ref] She died at about age 70.
-[Ref] She married James Benajah Cary on 17 Sep 1834 [Ref] in the Congregational Church in Canterbury.
+[Ref] She married James Benajah Cary [Ref, p.
+269] on 17 Sep 1834 [Ref] in the Congregational Church in Canterbury.
 [Ref][Ref][Ref] They later divorced; her petition in Windham County is dated 14 July 1864.
 [Ref]

-According to the 1850 census, Mary was born in Griswold, CT.
-According to the 1870 census, in 1870 Mary had a personal estate of $1,200 and was keeping house in Canterbury for her son George L. With them lived her daughter Elizabeth and a farm labourer.
+According to the 1850 census, Mary was born in Griswold.
+According to the 1870 census, in 1870 Mary had a personal estate of $1,200 and was keeping house in Canterbury for her son George L. Her daughter Elizabeth and a farm labourer also lived with George.

 Letter from Mary Bacon Adams